GoogleCloudPlatform/python-docs-samples/pubsub/cloud-client/README.rst

     at https://cloud.google.com/pubsub/docs.

     positional arguments:
-      {list,create,delete,publish}
+      project               Your Google Cloud project ID
+      {list,create,delete,publish,publish-with-futures,publish-with-batch-settings}
-        list                Lists all Pub/Sub topics in the current project. create              Create a new Pub/Sub topic.
+        list                Lists all Pub/Sub topics in the given project. create              Create a new Pub/Sub topic.
         delete              Deletes an existing Pub/Sub topic.
+        publish             Publishes multiple messages to a Pub/Sub topic. publish-with-futures
+                            Publishes multiple messages to a Pub/Sub topic and prints their message IDs.
+        publish-with-batch-settings
-        publish             Publishes a message to a Pub/Sub topic with the given data.
+                            Publishes multiple messages to a Pub/Sub topic with batch settings.

     optional arguments:
       -h, --help            show this help message and exit